Head of Air Force Capability (HAC)

 Air Vice-Marshal Catherine Roberts, AM, CSC

-In this role Air Vice-Marshal Roberts received a Conspicuous Service Cross for her work in the Australian Defence Force (ADF) airworthiness oversight of introduction of major aviation capabilities, establishing ADF operational airworthiness regulations and developing new airworthiness frameworks for charter and unmanned aircraft.
-In 2005 Air Vice-Marshal Roberts was posted as the Assistant Air Force Adviser in London managing RAAF members embedded in UK operations in Iraq and Bosnia and facilitating exchange of information with UK military, European military and commercial organisations.
+In 2001, Air Vice-Marshal Roberts undertook the inaugural Joint Command and Staff College, followed by a posting to the joint Airworthiness Coordination Agency.
+In this role she received a Conspicuous Service Cross for her work in the Australian Defence Force (ADF) airworthiness oversight for the introduction of major aviation capabilities, establishing ADF operational airworthiness regulations and developing new airworthiness frameworks for charter and unmanned aircraft.

 In 2013 Air Vice-Marshal Roberts was posted to the F-35A Joint Strike Fighter project, achieving Government program approval in April 2014 and the introduction of the first two Australian aircraft into service at the Luke Air Force Base in Arizona in December 2014.
-Air Vice-Marshal Roberts has been responsible for materiel acquisition and sustainment of Growler, Super Hornet, Classic Hornet and Hawk Lead-in Fighter.
+She has been responsible for materiel acquisition and sustainment of Growler, Super Hornet, Classic Hornet and Hawk Lead-in Fighter.

 In March 2016 Air Vice-Marshal Roberts was appointed Head Aerospace Systems Division responsible for acquiring and sustaining all of Air Force’s fixed wing assets.
 She implemented a major First Principles Review reform in workforce design, organisational construct, governance, industry efficiencies and capability manager engagement across the Air Domain and CASG.